NetCordDev/NetCord/Documentation/guides/getting-started/project-setup.md

 ---
-title: Project Setup
+title: Setting Up Your .NET Project for NetCord Bot Development
-description: Set up your .NET project for NetCord development
+description: Configure your C# project for Discord bot development with NetCord using .NET Generic Host or bare-bones approach.
+Includes configuration setup.
+omitAppTitle: true
 ---

 # Project Setup